FelixWither/LCD1602/README.md

 ## Usage
 Before using it.
 You should connect your LCD1602 properly on Raspberry pi, and record which pin on Raspberry Pi it connected.
 Then, you should open LCD1602Driver.py in code editor, change the pin number of corresponding pin, and click "run" to test if it works properly.
+If you wish to use **SystemMonitor**, be sure you have changed the **"City"** variable in program code in order to display a correct weather information.

 ## Warning
 If you set the pins improperly, we won't be responsible for any damage that caused by it!